RadhaJangid/Online-Shopping-Data-Analysis/README.md

 <h6>Please see Excel file</h6>

 <h2 style="font-family:verdana;">How to Use</h2>
-<p style="font-family:courier;">This repository contains the SQL scripts and queries used for the data analysis.
+<p style="font-family:courier;">This repository contains the SQL scripts and queries, Excel file, and Images used for this  Data Analysis Project.
 Feel free to explore the code and findings.</p>

 <h2 style="font-family:verdana;">Acknowledgments</h2>
 <p style="font-family:courier;">I would like to express my gratitude to the entire team of <b>EduLyt India</b> for providing the necessary facilities and allowing me to complete this project in the organization.
 I would especially like to thank <b>Mr. Lalit Chaudhary</b> for providing me with this wonderful opportunity to work on this project, gaining experience in data analysis, and for his constant guidance and support throughout the project.</p>